rickymoorhouse/hem/README.md

 # HEM - HTTP Endpoint Monitor

+To install hem, use:
+pip install py-sample --extra-index-url http://hem.rickymoorhouse.co.uk/pypi/

 ## Config syntax

-The config.yaml is made up of three key sections:
+The config.yaml is made up of sections:

+ - settings - general settings

+    frequency: 30 // Frequency to run tests

  - metrics - Where to store the results of the testing e.g. graphite: